Is Hot Water Heater Knocking Dangerous? Find the Answer Here

 Hot Water Heater Fix Steps

-If you want to fix the troublesome knocking sounds or any other noise from your water heater, you could follow these steps.
-Remember, while some maintenance can be a DIY task, professional plumbers best handle complex issues.
+You could follow these steps to fix the troublesome knocking or any other noise from your water heater.
+Remember, while some maintenance can be DIY, professional plumbers best handle complex issues.

 Take note that using a service from an expert is better.
 However, if the condition is not favorable, always try to do it yourself: